These sustainable sweater trends will keep you warm for 2023 and beyond!

 Don’t like the casual style of sweaters?
 You may love the budding trend of collared sweaters.
 They’re giving a formal vibe to the much loved winter essential and they’re super chic.
 Whether you like them baggy and oversized or fitted, this style suits everything from jeans to vegan leather pants!

-Try: Eleven-Six’s Tatum sweater combines a trendy collar with balloon sleeves, making this an ultra-fashionable piece for 2023.
+Try: Eleven-Six’s Tatum sweater combines a trendy collar with balloon sleeves, making this an ultra-fashionable piece.
 And did we mention it’s made from super-soft baby alpaca?

 10. Oversized Sweater Vests